phR0ze/tech-docs/src/development/ui/cross_platform/flutter/README.md

 * ***Positioned*** can be used on children of a `Stack` to position them relative to it

 ### Keyboard input

+### MediaQuery
+[MediaQuery](https://api.flutter.dev/flutter/widgets/MediaQuery-class.html) provides a way to interact with your device to make it more responsive.

+`MediaQuery.of`

+* Get device size information for layout
+  * Screen size
+* Check device orientation
+* Check areas that are obscured by cameras

 ### Navigation
 Flutter's Material 3 implementation provides several navigation options: